 It can be hard to know for sure whether you’re eligible to claim and you have to apply to HMRC to find out.
 But if the following circumstances apply to you, you might be able to claim working tax credit.

 If you're single and don't have children you must:

 - work at least 30 hours a week.

 - be 25 or older.

 If you're in a couple and don't have children you must:

-However, if you're disabled and work, or if you have children, you might be eligible for working tax credit if you earn more than this if:
+However, if you're disabled and work, or if you have children, you might be eligible for working tax credit if:

 - you're 16 and over

 - you work at least 16 hours a week

 You also need to be a UK resident to claim, but there are a few circumstances where you can receive working tax credit without living in the UK: